Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Results

-The fit in Fig.~\ref{fig:heat} gives the value $\tau_\mathrm{slow} = 6 \ \mathrm{ms}$.
+The fit in Fig.~\ref{fig:heat} gives the value $\tau_{\mathrm{slow}} = 3 \ \mathrm{ms}$.
 When, as in our experiment, the period between pump pulse trains is less than the relaxation time, the bilayer reaches a periodic state in which the minimum temperature of the pumped region during a cycle remains elevated above the temperature of the boundaries.
-The estimate of $\tau_\mathrm{slow}$ unambiguously defines the repetition rate that allows for the sample to fully relax before the arrival of each pump pulse in stroboscopic data acquisition.
+The estimate of $\tau_{\mathrm{slow}}$ unambiguously defines the repetition rate that allows for the sample to fully relax before the arrival of each pump pulse in stroboscopic data acquisition.
 This relaxation time is sample and substrate dependent, as are the physical implications of pumping at a repetition rate faster than sample relaxation.
-Our method of extending the range of ultrafast pump-probe delays to $\mathrm{\mu s}$--$\mathrm{ms}$ enables us to investigate these issues experimentally.
+Our method of extending the range of ultrafast pump--probe delays to $\mathrm{\mu s}$--$\mathrm{ms}$ enables us to investigate these issues experimentally.

-Pump-probe delays in the $\mathrm{\mu s}$--$\mathrm{ms}$ range provide a technique to extract the transverse thermal conductivity of the bilayer.
-This intrinsic property cannot be inferred from sub-ns data alone, because the ultrafast relaxation we observe is dominated by the interfacial resistance between bilayer and SiN substrate, as heat is transferred across the $\mathrm{nm}$ dimension.
+Pump--probe delays in the $\mathrm{\mu s}$--$\mathrm{ms}$ range provide a technique to extract the transverse thermal conductivity of the bilayer.
+This intrinsic property cannot be inferred from sub-ns data alone, because the ultrafast relaxation we observe is dominated by the interfacial resistance between bilayer and SiN substrate, as heat is transferred across the $\mathrm{nm}$ dimension~\cite{britt2022direct}.
 Whereas, on the slow timescale, the bilayer and SiN substrate provide parallel channels for conducting heat transversely over the $10^{-4} \ \mathrm{m}$ distance to the $\mathrm{Si}$ wafer at the transverse boundary.

 The transverse diffusivity parameter $\alpha$ that we fit with our phenomenological 2D model (solid lines in Fig.~\ref{fig:heat}(b)--(c)) does not discriminate between bilayer and substrate contributions.
-From the same data, finite-element simulations (see, e.g., \cite{zalden2019femtosecond}) can extract the intrinsic transverse diffusivity of the bilayer.
-Hypothetically, data obtained from a freestanding bilayer would be simpler to analyze: however, an implication of the data we collect is that pumping a freestanding bilayer with $2 \ \mathrm{mJ/cm^2}$ fluence at $10^2 \ \mathrm{Hz}$ or faster repetition rates would cause irreversible damage within a few pulses, without the SiN present to act as a heatsink.
+From the same data, finite-element simulations (see, e.g.,~\cite{zalden2019femtosecond}) can extract the intrinsic transverse diffusivity of the bilayer.
+We find close agreement between simulation and the approximate analytic relationship,